 I’ve been diagnosed with anxiety, depression, and related disorders many times over.
 It’s been a long struggle, but I have things pretty well under control these days.
 I’ve also been blessed with the companionship of a rescue dog called Joey, which my parents took in.
 Having him by my side has helped me immensely over the years.

 Now that I’m somewhat stable, though, I am starting to notice changes.
 It’s as if my dog is lethargic and not himself.
 Put simply, he reminds me of the way I used to be.
 He has started withdrawing from us, always looking for a place to hide.
-He used to sleep in my bed or on the couch, but now he prefers the closet.
-There’s this look on his face, and it’s not just sad puppy eyes.
+He used to sleeps-on-his-back-what-is-the-reason/” title=”sleep”>sleep in my bed or on the couch, but now he prefers the closet.
+There’s this look on his face, .
 To me, it looks like despair.
 Sometimes, he even howls for no particular reason.

 I’m not sure if all these symptoms are new, or if they’ve been there for a while.
 It pains me to admit it, but some could have escaped my notice before.